-\mypar{Affordance Estimation.} The affordance estimation on 3D point cloud is studied in~\cite{ngyen2023open,deng20213d,kokic2017affordance,iriondo2021affordance,mo2022o2o,kim2014semantic,kim2015interactive}. ~\cite{kim2014semantic} formulates this task as the point cloud segmentation task from the extracted geometric features. ~\cite{kim2015interactive} voxelizes the point cloud and creates affordance maps with interactive manipulation. ~\cite{kokic2017affordance,iriondo2021affordance} focuses on the object grasping affordances and some specific applications. ~\cite{mo2022o2o} learns the affordance for object-object interactions. ~\cite{ngyen2023open} addressed the task of open-vocabulary affordance learning.
-Overall affordance learning is a very challenging task even the shape of point cloud is given.
-Instead of predicting the point-wise contact labels, in our method, we propose to make some hypotheses to simplify human-object interactions, making it more tractable without significantly compromising accuracy.
+\mypar{Affordance Estimation.} The affordance estimation on 3D point cloud is studied in~\citet{ngyen2023open,deng20213d,kokic2017affordance,iriondo2021affordance,mo2022o2o,kim2014semantic,kim2015interactive}.
+Overall affordance learning is a very challenging task.
+Instead of predicting the point-wise contact labels, we simplify it by directly regressing the contact points for human-object interactions, making it more tractable without significantly compromising accuracy.